cisco-asp-web/LTRMSI-3000/lab_5/lab_5-guide.md

 ## Lab Objectives
 The student should have achieved the following objectives upon completion of Lab 5:

-* Understanding of the SRv6 Fabric Load Balancing use case
+* Understand the SRv6 Fabric Load Balancing use case
 * Familiarity of the SRv6 stack available in Linux
 * Understanding of SONiC's SRv6 uSID shift-and-forward capabilities
-* Bonus if time allows: Familiarity with the open-source Jalapeno project, its API, and UI
+* Bonus if time allows: familiarity with the open-source Jalapeno project, its API, and UI

 ## Host-Based SRv6 for Intelligent Fabric Load Balancing

 Recently at the EMEA OCP summit Guohan Lu from Microsoft explained how they build Source Routed AI Backend Networks with SRv6:

 https://www.segment-routing.net/conferences/2025-ocp-emea-microsoft-srv6-ai-backend/

-The key problem to solve is large, long-lived flows being ECMP'd can result in path collision or hotspots in the fabric.
-With AI training this can lead to delays or even job failures such that the training run needs to be restarted.
-Given the cost of running large GPU pools, delay or failure can be very costly indeed.
+The key problem to solve:

+ - ECMP of large, long-lived flows can result in path collision or hotspots in the fabric.
+ - With AI training this can lead to delays or even job failures.
+ - Given the cost of running large GPU pools, delay or failure becomes very costly.

 The solution: coordination of all senders source routing their traffic over disjoint paths through the fabric.

-In addition to basic Fabric Load Balancing we also envision the use of SRv6 to partition the network such that tenants' or customers' training jobs do not ever come into conflict across the fabric.

-Cisco doesn't currently have a host-based SRv6 controller product and the Hyperscalers build their own SDN control infrastructure, so to simulate this capability in the lab we've built a demo PyTorch SRv6 plugin which leverages the open-source project Jalapeno as its backend data repository.
+Cisco doesn't currently have a host-based SRv6 controller product and the Hyperscalers build their own SDN control infrastructure, so to simulate this capability in the lab we've built a *`demo PyTorch SRv6 plugin`* which programs linux (or VPP) SRv6 routes, andd which leverages the open-source *`project Jalapeno`* as its backend data repository.

 SRv6 PyTorch plugin: https://github.com/segmentrouting/srv6-pytorch-plugin